-The 6th Street Walkway, also known as Officer William Loughrey Walkway and the Kitty Knox Bike Path is open to the public after undergoing renovations!
-The heavily used path is an open space owned by the CRA that connects East Cambridge and Kendall Square and provides seating and shade to visitors, employees and residents.
+The 6th Street Walkway, also known as Officer William Loughrey Walkway and the Kitty Knox Bike Path is open to the public after undergoing renovations in 2018!
+The heavily used path is an open space that connects East Cambridge and Kendall Square and provides seating and shade to visitors, employees and residents.

 Binney / Galileo Streetscape Redesign

-The CRA has finalized design documents for a streetscape redesign of Galileo Galilei Way, Binney Street and Broadway in the spring of 2019.
-The redesign streetscape will connect existing bicycle and sidewalk infrastructure on Vassar and Binney and holistically incorporates a multi-modal streetscape design with streetscape amenities and landscaping.
-The new street plans create a unified look and feel for the area, uses progressive complete street and Vision Zero design principles, and national best practices.
+The CRA completed 25% design documents for a streetscape redesign of Galileo Galilei Way, Binney Street and Broadway in the spring of 2019.
+The redesign streetscape will connect existing bicycle and sidewalk infrastructure on Vassar and Binney, and holistically incorporate a multi-modal design with streetscape amenities and landscaping.
+The new plans create a unified look and feel for the area, uses progressive complete street and Vision Zero design principles, and national best practices.
 Design documents can be found using the link below.
 Read more...

 KenDALL SQuare TRANsIT EnHANCEMENT PROGRAM (KSTEP)